 The Office of Student Conduct at Penn State University is one of the 19 units within Student Affairs.
 The Office of Student Conduct serves as a valuable resource for the university community by promoting a safe living and learning environment.

 The University identifies unacceptable student behavior in a document called the Code of Conduct.
-For specific information about procedures, please see the Procedures Document (pdf).
+Specific information can be found on the Procedures page.
 Students are encouraged to familiarize themselves with the behaviors identified in the Code of Conduct and to allow it to inform their everyday decision-making both in and out of the classroom.
 Knowing what is considered acceptable and honorable behavior is often the first step to making that a way of life.